ttgodev/Unity_ObjectDistanceToggle/ReadMe.txt

  • Open the Package Manager (Window -> Package Manager), install Burst 1.2.3
  • To use the burst compiler in standalone builds, you need to install the Windows SDK and VC++ toolkit from the Visual Studio Installer.

-Note: the demo scene example uses the builtin renderpipeline with Rendering Path set to Deferred.
+Note: the demo scene example uses the builtin render pipeline with Rendering Path set to Deferred.

 Usage